aaronbloomfield/ccc/hws/btcparser/index.md

 - You can put in additional fields if you would like -- it's just that the fields shown above must be there.
 In the output above, both 'timestamp_readable' and 'file_position' are NOT required fields
 - All hexadecimal values should NOT have a leading '0x'
 - Integer values should not have quotes around them (that's a JSON feature), but all other values should be enclosed in double quotes
-- Ff you have a list if items in an array, JSON is not happy with a comma after the last one; you can see this after the 'lock_time' value -- there is no comma after its value 0.
+- If you have a list if items in an array, JSON is not happy with a comma after the last one; you can see this after the 'lock_time' value -- there is no comma after its value 0.
 - You'll notice that the 'height' field is at the end -- you won't know, when starting to read the file, how many blocks are therein.
 So we put that at the end.
+This is just the total number of blocks in the file.
-- For the numerical values, the only ones that are in hex (again, with out the leading '0x') are the hashes (previous header, merkle, and utxo), the scripts (input and output), and nbits.
+- For the numerical values, the only ones that are in hex (again, without the leading '0x') are the hashes (previous header, merkle, and utxo), the scripts (input and output), and nbits.
 All other numerical values, including the two times (timestamp and locktime) should be base-10.
 - All hash values should be printed in big-Endian.
 Note that they are stored in the file in little-Endian!
 - The height of the first block in the file should be displayed as 0, even if it is not the genesis block; the height increments from there.